 About Summar

 I am a queer, Palestinian-Lebanese, neurodivergent, chronically ill, covid conscious therapist based in occupied Ohlone land (Oakland, CA).
 I received my Masters in Counseling Psychology with a Focus in Expressive Arts Therapy from the California Institute of Integral Studies (CIIS) in 2020.
 I am an Associate Marriage and Family Therapist (AFMT #144630).
-I work under the supervision of Dr. Sheila Addison, a Licensed Marriage and Family Therapist (LMFT #49616).
+I work under the supervision of Katherine Nguyen, a Licensed Marriage and Family Therapist (LMFT #108943) and Licensed Professional Clinical Counselor (LPCC #7232).
 All sessions are held virtually on a secure, HIPAA compliant platform.

 Quotes